ciao-lang/ciao_playground/examples/factorial_peano_iso.md

     M = s(N),         % TODO: Compute N from M using is/2 (note that N is factorial(N,F1),  %       unbound, so you need to compute N from M!) times(M,F1,F).    % TODO: Replace times/3 by a call to is/2 (using *)
-% When you are done, press the circle ("Run tests") or the arrow
+% When you are done, press the face ("Run tests") to check you program.
-% ("Load into playground").
+% You can also use the arrow to "Load into playground".
 %! \end{hint}
 %! \begin{solution}
 factorial(0,1).